Information for Candidates

 To run for Mayor or Ward Councillor for the 2026 Municipal Election, you must complete and file both the Nomination Paper (Form 1) and Endorsement Form* (Form 2), as established by the Province of Ontario.
 Instructions for opening these forms:

-- Nomination Form: Open the link, save the document to your computer, fill out form.
+- Nomination Paper (Form 1): Open the link, save the document to your computer, fill out form.

-- Endorsement form: Open the link, download the form to your computer, then open the form from your downloads with the Adobe program.
+- Endorsement Form (Form 2): Open the link, download the form to your computer, then open the form from your downloads with the Adobe program.

 Applicable election forms can also be found on the Ministry of Municipal Affairs and Housing Central Form Repository.